btoll/benjamintoll.com/content/post/onionizing_with_docker_compose.md

 As I've demonstrated, onionizing an existing or new site is easy.
 It's a great way to obtain anonymity for your server!

 I highly recommend reading through [the Tor onion service protocol] in the official Tor documentation.
-I also did [a presentation] of the same material at the [Leominster Code Meetup].
+I also did [a presentation] of the same material at the Leominster Code Meetup, which is now defunct.
 Tor has provided an enormous level of security and privacy for onion services that is impressive.

 # References